 We also work closely with each school to choose groups of up to eight children that we expect to be largely compatible.
 Many of the truly supportive relationships we see develop in The Art Room are between the students themselves, so it’s important we carefully consider the mixture of personalities in each group.
 A group with a good mix of strengths, needs and behaviours helps ensure that the positive changes we see in The Art Room continue when children are back the classroom – so we choose groups with care.

 Each child's progress is carefully tracked and shared with their school as part of an ongoing dialogue to share insights.
 This close relationship with the school is vital, not only for The Art Room to understand the needs of each individual child, but also to make sure the positive impact of The Art Room endures when children return to classroom.

 Network of schools

 Operating out of eight Art Rooms, we work in partnership with more than 40 schools.
 By working with children from the host school and several other visiting schools too we’re able to help over 500 children and young people every week.
-Our Art Rooms are located in nine primary and secondary schools across Oxford, London and Edinburgh:
+Our Art Rooms are located in eight primary and secondary schools across Oxford, London and Edinburgh: